P&O dismissal controversy: Legality

-Under UK law—specifically the Trade Union and Labour Relations (Consolidation) Act 1992—companies wishing to make over 100 redundancies are obligated to inform the business secretary, Kwasi Kwarteng, 45 days beforehand; a spokesman for the Prime Minister confirmed on Thursday afternoon that no such notice had been received.
+Under UK law – specifically the Trade Union and Labour Relations (Consolidation) Act 1992 – companies wishing to make over 100 redundancies are obligated to inform the business secretary (at the time Kwasi Kwarteng) 45 days beforehand; a spokesman for the Prime Minister confirmed on Thursday afternoon that no such notice had been received.
 The Guardian reported that employment lawyers had reacted "with surprise" to the news, with some suggesting that the company may have broken several laws and leaving them liable to unfair dismissal claims at employment tribunals.
 Kathryn Evans of Trethowans, for example, suggested "staff could end up being paid 'hundreds of thousands of pounds in failure to consult and unfair dismissal awards'".
-On Friday Kwarteng also advised that he was looking into fining P&O—up to a potentially limitless amount—if the company's actions were found to be illegal.
+On Friday Kwarteng also advised that he was looking into fining P&O – up to a potentially limitless amount – if the company's actions were found to be illegal.
 In a letter to P&O, he argued that "it cannot be right that the company feels tied closely enough to the UK to receive significant amounts of taxpayer money but does not appear willing to abide by the rules that we have put in place to protect British workers".
 He warned the company of "ramifications" should it be found to have broken the law.

 By the evening of Thursday, suggested The Guardian, P&O may have "recognised the unlawfulness of its actions", as it appeared to be willing to issue "enhanced" redundancy packages.
 The following Monday, it emerged that these packages required signing a non-disclosure agreement.
 Thompsons Solicitors was instructed by RMT to act on behalf of the sacked workers.
 Neil Todd, speaking from Thompson's, confirmed their belief that employment law regarding consultation and notification did not appear to have been carried out, and also dismissed P&O's claim that it was the fault of COVID-19 as "beyond cynical" when compared to the diligence with which they applied for furlough assistance.